 Discretionary Housing Payment

-Anyone claiming housing benefit can apply for a Discretionary Housing Payment (DHP) to help with housing costs.
+Anyone claiming housing benefit or receiving help with housing costs through Universal Credit can apply for a Discretionary Housing Payment (DHP).

 You may wish to apply for DHP if: